Rixouu/app-icon-generator/README.md

-# Icon Generator
+# App Icon Generator

-Icon Generator is a web application that allows users to create custom icons for Android and iOS platforms.
+App Icon Generator is a web application that allows users to create custom icons for Android and iOS platforms.
 Users can upload images, apply various settings, and generate icon sets suitable for mobile app development.

 ## Features